 Who Should Be Responsible For Extermination? – Landlord Or Tenant?

 After we finished making our first meal in our newly renovated apartment, my girlfriend and I assumed our favorite positions on the couch and began watching the newest episode of Game of Thrones.
 We both were locked into the season finale when out of the corner of my eye I saw a flying black object approaching the TV.
 To my surprise this was not one of Khaleesi’s baby dragons, but an actual bat.
 At this point my girlfriend had already hit the floor and was in the fetal position.
 Obviously, I had no time to call the exterminator, so as the bat made laps in and out of the living room, I Googled how to get him out.
 After about 10 minutes, I was finally able to broom him out the side door.
 Our first bat encounter left me asking a lot of questions; was this the only one?
 How did he get in?
 How long had he been here?
 Is it okay to sleep here tonight?
 Did he have rabies?
 Not exactly the romantic night I was expecting.

 So, Who’s the Exterminator?

-In my case, I had to take matters into my own hands; however, in other cases of bed bugs, pests, or other rodents an exterminator is often your only option.
+In my case, I had to take matters into my own hands; however, in other cases of bed bugs, pests, or rodents, an exterminator is often your only option.
 When this happens, who should foot the bill?
-The tenant or the landlord?
+The landlord or the tenant?
 The true answer is “it depends.”
-According to Realtor.com; in a multifamily apartment building, the landlord is responsible for pest control with the caveat that tenants must keep the unit clean and food properly stored.
+According to Realtor.com, in a multifamily apartment building, the landlord is responsible for pest control with the caveat that tenants must keep the unit clean and food properly stored.
 Tenants renting a single house or townhouse are typically responsible for the maintenance, which could include pest control.
 It all depends on your lease and the local code.
 If you are living in either, you will want to contact your local exterminator.
 Here is a pest library that might come in handy when you don’t exactly know what you’re dealing with.

 Additional Reading: Efficient Growth: When Should Landlords Look For Software?